-This game aims to recreate Marble Racing from the ground up, as a fully web based game.
-The goal is to make it cost-effective, being able to run it on a relatively low-cost server leaving all rendering to the client.
-Inspired by the original Marble Racing Twitch game:
+This game is inspired by the original Marble Racing Twitch game.
+The goal was to recreate it from the ground up as a fully web based game.
+It is made with cost-effectiveness in mind, being able to run it on a relatively low-cost server leaving all rendering to the client.

 To efficiently send over the physics results to the client is a whole other challenge.
 My first idea was to use UDP as a base protocol, since inter- and extrapolation could easily take over for any lost packages.
 It would also reduce overhead, which is important with the amount of data we are sending over.
 Unfortunately, even in this day and age, there is still no proper UDP standard that browsers can make use of.
 So, I was bound to TCP.
 Fortunately, websockets have become widely supported, which is ideal for my case.
 It reduces the XHR overhead and allows real-time messaging between client and server.
 After adding in tickrate and tick buffers, it works quite graciously.